 Areas of Bali

 South Kuta Beach is where BALINALE is centered.
-The area has a more community based atmosphere, relaxed easy pace, beautiful beaches where you can sunbath or enjoy water sports, see traditional or contemporary entertainment, and partake in all types of family activities, including a state of the art cinema Cinemaxx that houses the festival.
+The area has a more community based atmosphere, relaxed easy pace, beautiful beaches where you can sunbath or enjoy water sports, see traditional or contemporary entertainment, and partake in all types of family activities.
 There are numerous options for dinning and accommodations through our ‘Hosting Partner’ South Kuta Beach Business Association all just a short drive from the Ngurah Rai Bali International Airport.

 - Kuta is southern west Bali’s popular tourist destination with accommodation options ranging in price, inexpensive shopping, a good beach and Kuta’s famous nightlife.